On Busy Draft Night, Baltimore Ravens Select Notre Dame S Kyle Hamilton, Iowa C Tyler Linderbaum; Deal 'Hollywood' Brown

 — Venton Blandin (@VentonBlandinTV) April 29, 2022

-He did send a message to Ravens quarterback Lamar Jackson.
+Brown did send a message to his buddy Jackson.
 “Wish I coulda played with my brotha forever but ima see you at the top @Lj_era8,” he tweeted.

 Wish I coulda played with my brotha forever but ima see you at the top @Lj_era8 🤞🏿💯